MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/7-msgraph-schemaextensions.md

 Deleting a schema extension definition without setting the schema extension to `null` makes the property and its associated user data undiscoverable.

-Deleting an owner app doesn't delete the associated schema extension definition or the property and the data it stores.
+Deleting an owner app in the home tenant doesn't delete the associated schema extension definition or the property and the data it stores.
 The schema extension property can still be read, deleted, or updated for users.
 However, the schema extension definition can't be updated.